To apply, please fill out the form here.

 Applicants are requested to submit the following materials:

 SGI is dedicated to the inclusion of individuals of all backgrounds at all levels of geometry processing research.
-We strongly encourage women and students from underrepresented and underserved groups to apply.
+We strongly encourage women and students from underrepresented and underserved groups to apply, including students who come from low socioeconomic means or were the first in their family to attend college.
 No prior research experience or coursework in geometry processing is necessary to participate in SGI; students who have excelled in the math, science, and/or computing programs available to them are strongly encouraged to apply.
+All applicants will be considered equitably regardless of race, ethnicity, or gender.
 Current PhD students and professionals are not qualified to apply.

 US law prevents MIT and SGI from engaging with persons ordinarily resident in certain comprehensively sanctioned countries and with parties blocked by the US Treasury Department.
 Pending tax considerations associated to the honoraria, all other international students qualify for participation and are invited to apply.